chrisknsmn/gtm-scanner/README.md

 # GTM Scanner

 GTM Scanner is a tool that scans a list of submitted URLs and identifies the Google Tag Manager (GTM) containers present on each page.
-The tool uses Puppeteer and Node.js for its scanning operations.
+The tool uses [Puppeteer](https://pptr.dev/) and [puppeteer-datalayer](https://github.com/hume-dev/puppeteer-datalayer) for its scanning operations.

 ## Project Structure